lukereding/book_notes/book_list.md

 - The cognitive style of PowerPoint.
 Tufte. [[notes](./notes_cognitive_style_ppt.md)]
 - Writing to persuade.
 Hall [[notes](./notes_writing_to_persuade.md)]
 - Ethics: a very short introduction.
 Blackburn.
+- How to do nothing.
+Odell.
+- Post-growth living.
+Soper

 ### work-related